OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-09-Physical-Security.md

 + Call a lawyer.
 If your newsroom has staff attorneys, touch base with them before you travel.

-  + Some attorneys recommend telling the border agents that your device contains trade secrets and you're not authorized to authorize a search.
+  + Some attorneys recommend telling the border agents that your device contains trade secrets and you're not at liberty to authorize a search.
 That obviously only applies if it is true, but if you have company correspondence or documents on your phone it probably is true. <br />

   + Carry key phone numbers outside your phone: if you find yourself in a situation where you are able to contact an attorney but don't want to power up your phone, make sure you have their number written down somewhere.
 Business cards are excellent for this purpose.